castle-engine/castle-engine/examples/isometric_game/README.md

 Everything is just drawn as 2D, using our TGLImage.

-This could probably be made much more impressive by:
+This could be made much more impressive by:

 - Using T2DSceneManager for a game world, and using inside T2DScene with (possibly animated) models.
 - And by providing more impressive game assets :)
 - And by designing some interesting map (the current map is just a test).

 Contributions are most welcome:)

 ----------------------------------------